-This report has been prepared in support of a Site Plan Control application for the proposed mixed-use development located at 150 Laurier Avenue.
+This report has been prepared in support of a Site Plan Control application for the proposed mixed-use development located at 150 and 160 Laurier Avenue.
 The conclusions are as follows:

 - The proposed development will be serviced by the municipal infrastructure in Laurier Avenue. - Sanitary flows will continue to be directed to the existing 450mm dia. municipal sanitary sewer in Laurier Avenue West via a new 200mm dia. sanitary service lateral. - Storm flows from the roof and parking area will be sent to internal SWM tank, then pumped out to the existing municipal 1676mm dia. storm sewer in Laurier Avenue West via a new 250mm dia. storm service lateral. - The proposed development will continue to be serviced by the municipal watermain network via two (2) 150mm dia. water service laterals connecting to the existing 300mm watermain in Laurier Avenue West.
-Adequate water and system pressures will exist throughout the watermain network under the specified 'Max Day + Fire Flow' and 'Peak Hour' conditions. - The proposed building will be sprinklered and the municipal watermain network, including the nearby municipal fire hydrants will provide the necessary water for firefighting purposes. - The total post-development flow directed to the municipal storm sewer system will be approximately 7.0 L/s during the 5-year design event and 10.0 L/s during the 100-year event, both of which are less than the allowable release rate for the site (19.4 L/s) specified by the City of Ottawa. - Regular inspection and maintenance of the building services, roof drains, internal SWM tank and pumps is recommended to ensure that the storm drainage system is clean and operational. - Erosion and sediment controls are to be provided during construction.
+Adequate water and system pressures will exist throughout the watermain network under the specified 'Max Day + Fire Flow' and 'Peak Hour' conditions. - The proposed building will be sprinklered and the municipal watermain network, including the nearby municipal fire hydrants will provide the necessary water for firefighting purposes.

+- The total post-development flow directed to the municipal storm sewer system will be approximately 7.2 L/s during the 2-year design event, 8.4 L/s during the 5-year design event and 12.6 L/s during the 100-year event, both of which are less than the allowable release rate for the site (19.4 L/s) specified by the City of Ottawa. - Regular inspection and maintenance of the building services, roof drains, internal SWM tank and pumps is recommended to ensure that the storm drainage system is clean and operational. - Erosion and sediment controls are to be provided during construction.